Manojbhat09/carla-display/README.md

 #### [01/31/2020]

 Now you can use docker to run the backend along with frontend.
 Please refer this [instruction](#docker).
+Since container has been provided, all newest features like new xviz lib will be merged into master.

 #### [01/10/2020]
+Since container has been provided, all newest features like new xviz lib will be merged into master.

-I changed some codes in a backend branch (currently not merged into backend's master) using my xviz cpp library.
-Please check following codes for more information if you want to have a try.
+~~I changed some codes in a backend branch (currently not merged into backend's master) using my xviz cpp library.
+Please check following codes for more information if you want to have a try.~~

-Note: If you are new to this repo OR you do not have Protobuf 3.11.0+ installed, please just ignore this update and don't try it.
+~~Note: If you are new to this repo OR you do not have Protobuf 3.11.0+ installed, please just ignore this update and don't try it.~~

-1. New cpp backend with xviz cpp library.
-Please check out to branch ["test_new_xviz_lib"](https://github.com/mellocolate/carla-display-backend/tree/test_new_xviz_lib) if you want to have a try.
+~~1.
+New cpp backend with xviz cpp library.
+Please check out to branch ["test_new_xviz_lib"](https://github.com/mellocolate/carla-display-backend/tree/test_new_xviz_lib) if you want to have a try.~~
-2. XVIZ Cpp implementation library [xviz](https://github.com/wx9698/xviz)
+~~2.
+XVIZ Cpp implementation library [xviz](https://github.com/wx9698/xviz)~~

 #### [11/20/2019]